altostra/altostra-template-static-website/README.md

 ## Content

-The template is made of three resources:
+The template is made of two resources:
 - An S3 Bucket
 - A CloudFront CDN